duffytyler/FSU-Geek-App/README.md

 # FSU-Geek-App
-Repository for Abstract Syntax and development of the FSU Geek Mobile App
+Repository for Abstract Syntax and development of the FSU Geek Mobile Application